rafanika/AWS-Cloud-Set-Up/README.md

 # AWS-Cloud-Set-Up
-This repository shows step by step on how I set up AWS Management cosole
+This repository shows step by step on how I set up AWS Management console